tjcarney89/swift-classes-reading-ios-0217/README.md

 Except that first parameter is _implicit_—the `earth` object is automatically passed to the method, and you can refer to it as `self` inside the method.

-If you're still a little fuzzy on properties and methods, don't worry—you'll be covering them in more detail in the following lesson.
-For now, just be comfortable with the notion of classes and instances of classes.

 <a href='https://learn.co/lessons/Classes' data-visibility='hidden'>View this lesson on Learn.co</a>